 19th Century Theories

 In the early nineteenth century, there was a debate over how different human races appeared.
-Monogenists that argued all humans descended from one origin; thus, people were biologically equal.
-Polygensists believed that multiple creations occurred resulting in different races and not entitled to the same treatment.
+Monogenists argued that all humans descended from one origin; thus, people were biologically equal.
+Polygensists believed that multiple creations occurred, resulting in different races not being entitled to the same treatment.
 For example, Arthur de Gobineau (1816-1882), author of The Inequality of the Human Race and Moral and Intellectual Diversity of the Races, argued that Aryans were superior and originated in Central Asia.
-Therefore, people in the Middle East were degenerate forms of humans and the product of separate creation.
+Therefore, people in the Middle East were degenerate forms of humans and the product of separate creations.
 Similarly, Blavatsky wrote that the Aryans were the current superior race, while Mongolians were secondary.
 The Mongolians fell because they interbred with the Atlanteans, creating an ape-man.
 Other “monsters” became the lesser races of the earth.

 For Theosophists, evolution is not based on Darwinian concepts of natural selection and variation but a progressive mix of western science and the occult.
 Theosophy’s claim of evolution was unique because it incorporated science into its belief system, adding scientific validity to its claims.
 Blavatsky used modern science to explain evolution and filled in the gaps with occult materials.
 For example, the remains of pre-historic ape-men have been found in central Asia; Blavatsky taught that humans first emerged there.
 However, according to archaeologists, Pithecanthropus was discovered in Indonesia, Sinanthropus was discovered in east China, Australopithecus in South Africa, and Neanderthalers in Western Europe.